celeritas-project/celeritas/README.md

 To install a GPU-enabled Celeritas build, you might have to make sure that VecGeom is also built with CUDA support if installing `celeritas+vecgeom`, which is the default geometry.
-To do so, aet Spack up its CUDA usage:
+To do so, set Spack up its CUDA usage:
 ```console
 . spack/share/spack/setup-env.sh
 # Set up CUDA (optional)